DerFinnredstone/DerFinnredstone/README.md

 - My mother tongue is german and I'm not very got in english.

-- Why do you this file?
+- Why do you read this file?